Nilcreator/NinjaRobotV3/NinjaUserGuide.md

 ### 3. Enabling Voice Input with HTTPS (Automated with ngrok)

 For security reasons, web browsers only allow microphone access on pages loaded over a secure `https://` connection.
-To make this seamless, the NinjaRobot web server now automatically uses a free tool called `ngrok` to create a secure tunnel for you.
+To make this seamless, the NinjaRobot web server automatically uses a free tool called `ngrok` to create a secure tunnel for you.

 **Step 1: First-Time Setup**

-The first time you use the robot, you may need to set up `ngrok`.
+The very first time you use the robot, you need to link `ngrok` to a free account.
+You only have to do this once.

 1.  **Sign Up**: Go to the [ngrok dashboard](https://dashboard.ngrok.com/signup) and create a free account.
-2.  **Download**: The `ngrok` executable should be downloaded for you, but if not, you can get it from the dashboard.
-3.  **Add Authtoken**: You must connect `ngrok` to your account.
-Copy the authtoken from your ngrok dashboard and run this command in the `NinjaRobotV3` directory (replace `<YOUR_AUTHTOKEN>` with your actual token):
+2.  **Add Authtoken**: Copy the authtoken from your ngrok dashboard and run this command in the `NinjaRobotV3` directory (replace `<YOUR_AUTHTOKEN>` with your actual token):
     ```bash
     ./ngrok config add-authtoken <YOUR_AUTHTOKEN>
     ```

 **Step 2: Start the Server and Get the URL**

+That's it for setup!
+Now, just start the server.

 1.  **Run the NinjaRobot Web Server**:
     ```bash